bitpay/bitcore-website/components/bitcore-playground/bower_components/bitcore-lib/docs/transaction.md

     .sign(privkeySet)     // Signs all the inputs it can
 ```

+You can obtain the input and output total amounts of the transaction in satoshis by accessing the fields `inputAmount` and `outputAmount`.

 Now, this could just be serialized to hexadecimal ASCII values (`transaction.serialize()`) and sent over to the bitcoind reference client.

 ```bash